dododas/bootstrap-demo-matlab/README.md

 end
 ```

 This time, each column of `bootIndices` is an independent resampling of the vector `1:length(residuals)`.
-Therefore, each column of `Bbootstrap` is an independent bootstrap dataset.
+We then use these indices to generate  Therefore, each column of `Bbootstrap` is an independent bootstrap dataset.
 We fit each of these bootstrap datasets and collect the parameter estimates in the matrix `betaBoot`.
 These independent estimates make up the bootstrap distributions of the two parameters.
 The following plot shows these distributions, together with their 95% confidence intervals:
 ![](plots/sim-bootstrap-distr.png)

 The confidence intervals are estimated by: